marciopocebon/Compiled-Softwares/TCPIP_Network_Hack/README.md

 # TCP-IP-Session-Hijacker
 1. Advanced TCP-IP session hijacker for any purpose, it can intrude into any unencrypted protocols and execute data payload using target credentials stealthly

+# TCP-IP Connection Reset
+1. A TCP reset kills a TCP-IP connection instantly, when used as designed, this can be a useful

 # Agreement
 EULA